City Cast Philly logo

 • 🗓️ Open Tuesday–Saturday

 This National Historic Landmark has offered free science and natural history education since the 1850s.
-The Institute offers free evening science courses for adults, and you can also take a self-guided tour of the museum’s minerals, taxidermied animals, fossils, and other collections during its regular daytime hours.
+There are free evening science courses for adults, and you can also take a self-guided tour of the museum’s minerals, taxidermied animals, and fossils during its regular daytime hours.

 • 📍 1700 W. Montgomery Ave.
 (Cecil B. Moore)